Book The Billionaire World Hanne Nabintu Herland How Marxism Serves the Elite

 Adjusted for population, the fact is that over a period of five hundred years with Christian leaders in Europe only 1% of the population were killed, compared to the millions who lost their lives in the waves of hate, ethnic cleansing and genocide instigated by atheists like Mao, Stalin, Pol Pot and others over the few decades of the atheist’s heyday — the twentieth century.

-The task of the government is not to make decisions for man, but to facilitate a liberal society with as much individual freedom as possible, while safeguarding the interests of society.
+A modern understanding of what conservatism is does not give the government the right to make decisions for man, but to facilitate a liberal society with as much individual freedom as possible, while safeguarding the interests of society.

 This implies that each person should be made aware that he or she has a duty and a moral responsibility to do their best in civil society.